-A good Asian dumpling sauce will typically have a nuanced balance of savory, tangy and spicy notes.
+A good dumpling sauce will typically have a nuanced balance of savory, tangy and spicy notes.
 A little peripheral sweetness should be expected from use of either chinkiang vinegar or rice vinegar.

 However, it shouldn’t overpower.
 Rather, a proper dumpling sauce should compliment and elevate your juicy dumplings – while still allowing the thin wrapper and tasty dumpling filling to shine.

-Ingredients for Chinese Dumpling Sauce
+Chinese Dumpling Sauce Ingredients

 - Garlic: A single minced garlic clove will infuse your Chinese dipping sauce with a pungent, herbaceous undertone that works so well with our next ingredient.
 Garlic is a versatile ingredient that can be used in many different dishes, so it’s no wonder that it’s one of the most popular ingredients in dumpling sauce.

 - Scallions: Finely chopped green onion delivers a bright garden freshness to the mix – and a slight bit of texture when you dip your jiaozi, wontons, har gao and all-purpose potstickers.
 Green onions add a touch of sweetness and help to balance out the flavors of the other ingredients.

 - Chili Oil: I like to use a chili oil that is sesame based.
 That way you get a one-two punch of toasted nutty perfection with a bit of fire.
 However, don’t think of chili oil as simply hot.
 Think of it more as an underlying slow burn.
 This is an ingredient you can use at your discretion.
 I wouldn’t leave it out entirely if you don’t like spicy food.
 Rather, adding a little at a time until you find a good mix is recommended.
 This recipe calls for a tablespoon.
 But you can use more or less as you see fit.

-Ingredients for Japanese Gyoza Sauce
+Japanese Gyoza Dipping Sauce Ingredients